greghart/powerputtygo/sqlp/README.md

   Name string `sqlp:"name"`
   // Column that won't be written in writes, but will be read NumChildren int `sqlp:"num_children,virtual"`
-  // Embedded structs should come in `_` separated (configurable)
+  // structs should come in `_` separated (configurable)
   // Eg. child1_name, child2_name
   Child1 *Person `sqlp:"child1"`
   Child2 *Person `sqlp:"child2"`
   Ignore *Person `sqlp:"-"` // will never be scanned unexported *Person // Not reflectable
-  // Anonymous structs not prefixed or separated at all
   // Collisions will error
-  Timestamps `sqlp:,column`
+  Timestamps Timestamps `sqlp:timestamps,column`
-  privateTimestamps // Does still work since non-exported embedded struct has exported fields }
+  // Embedded structs are assumed to be columns by default (ie. will write in updates/inserts) privateTimestamps // note non-exported embedded struct still has exported fields }

 type privateTimestamps Timestamps